KVargheseAlfred/training-repo/README.md

 # training-repo
-this repository is for training purpose
+this is a new branch